26 Nov The TOP 10 Things to do in Tallinn

 Travel and photo tip: get there early morning if you want to take photos without the crowd!

 3. Get the best views of the city

 There are a few viewpoints to admire the city from above in Tallinn.
 Here are my 2 favorites: Patkuli viewing platform and Kohtuotsa viewing platform.
 Both are located on Toompea hill.

-- On the other hand is Kohtuotsa viewing platform: this one is offering a great vantage point of the Old Town’s rooftops and towers and some parts of the modern city (like the TV Tower).
+- On the other hand is Kohtuotsa viewing platform: this one offers a great vantage point of the Old Town’s rooftops and towers and some parts of the modern city (like the TV Tower).
 The quote on the wall “The times we had” made this viewpoint quite famous.
 And up there you might encounter some birds like seagulls and pigeons.
 Far from being shy, they like to pose for photos!
 For example there is even a seagull that have been nicknamed Steven the Seagull with an Instagram account: Instagram Steven the Seagull !